-The Symposium will bring together color scientists, artists, industrialists from all over the world for five days of talks, seminars and workshops by invited presenters.
+The Symposium will bring together color scientists, artists, industrialists from all over the world for five days of talks, tutorials, workshops, and field trips by invited presenters.
 We will look back at the last 100 years of color history and look forward to what the future might bring.

 The Symposium will take place at the Massachusetts College of Art and Design in Boston where Munsell went to school and taught for over twenty years when it was the Massachusetts Normal Art School.
 Munsell's studio and the original offices of the Munsell Color Company were close by in Boston's Back Bay.

 Boston: A City of Bridges

 Boston's Leonard P. Zakim Bunker Hill Memorial Bridge was chosen to represent the theme of the Symposium – “Bridging the Science, Art, and Industry of Color” – due to its combination of appealing aesthetics and structural elegance.
 Completed in 2002, this ultra-modern cable-stayed bridge quickly became an icon of the city of Boston.
 The bridge is named in honor of Leonard P. Zakim, a prominent Boston civil rights activist who championed “building bridges between people”, and after the historic battle of Bunker Hill which took place during the Revolutionary War.